Wind Turbine Maintenance: The Definitive Guide

 How Much Maintenance Does a Wind Turbine Require?

-The larger a wind turbine, the more maintenance cost and energy produced.
+The larger a wind turbine is, the greater the maintenance cost and energy produced.
 There are different requirements for every wind turbine, and maintenance cost depends on the type of turbine, how long it has been active, location and the amount of electricity it produces.

 An example of this would be Vertical Axis Wind Turbines (VAWTs) vs. Horizontal Axis Wind Turbines (HAWTs).
 Even if HAWTs typically produce more energy, VAWTs require more maintenance.
 This is because VAWTs are typically built in areas with less wind power.

 The wind industry needs trained technicians to help maintain and install wind turbines.
 Grow your technical and hands-on skills before pursuing a career!
-Our wind technology courses cover topics such as DC and AC basic electricity, renewable energy sources, climb and rescue and so much more!
+Our wind technology courses cover topics such as DC and AC basic electricity, renewable energy sources, climb and rescue, and so much more — all skills that employers want from wind techs today.

-According to BLS, the median annual wind power technician salary in the U.S. was $57,320 in May 2022.61 This means half earned more and half earned less.
+According to the Bureau of Labor Statistics, the median annual wind power technician salary in the U.S. was $62,580 in May 2024.61 This means half earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

-*Not entry-level salary and is dependent on factors like experience, location, and employer compensation
+*Not entry-level salary and is dependent on factors like experience, location, demand and employer compensation

 Campuses That Offer Wind Technician Training